lavie/flashcards/README.md

 - **HTML Structure**: Semantic markup with clear separation of components
 - **CSS**: Modern CSS with animations, flexbox layout, and CSS variables for theming
 - **JavaScript**: Vanilla JS with event listeners and timeout management
+- **Data Management**:
-- **Data Management**: Vocabulary stored in a separate data.js file for easy expansion
+  - Vocabulary stored in a separate data.js file for easy expansion
+  - Verb conjugations managed through a combination of predefined irregular forms and algorithmic generation for regular verbs
 - **Animation**: CSS-based spinning timer with counter-rotation for the play/pause icon
 - **Settings**: User preferences stored in localStorage as JSON
 - **Responsive Text**: Algorithm to dynamically resize text based on content length